codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-azure.md

 1. Select the desired duration.
   >**Important:** If you select a key with an expiration date, record the expiration date in your calendar.
 Remember to renew the key before the expiration date to ensure that users don't experience a service interruption.
 1. To display the key, select **Add**.
-1. Copy the value of the key as you will need this when you configure the SSO settings for Azure in CSDP.
+1. Copy the value of the key as you will need this when you configure the SSO settings for Azure in Codefresh.

-### Configure SSO for Azure in CSDP
+### Configure SSO for Azure in Codefresh

-1. In the CSDP UI, go to [Single Sign-On](https://g.codefresh.io/2.0/account-settings/single-sign-on){:target="\_blank"}.
+1. In the Codefresh UI, go to [Single Sign-On](https://g.codefresh.io/2.0/account-settings/single-sign-on){:target="\_blank"}.
 1. Select **+ Add Single Sign-On**, select **Azure**, and then select **Next**.

   {% include image.html
   lightbox="true"
   file="/images/administration/sso/azure/sso-csdp-azure.png"
   url="/images/administration/sso/azure/sso-csdp-azure.png"
-  alt="SSO settings for Azure in CSDP" caption="SSO settings for Azure in CSDP" max-width="30%"
+  alt="SSO settings for Azure in Codefresh" caption="SSO settings for Azure in Codefresh" max-width="30%"
   %}

   * **Client Name**: For auto-generation, leave empty.
-CSDP generates the client name once you save the settings.
+Codefresh generates the client name once you save the settings.
   * **Display Name**: Meaningful name that identifies the SSO provider.
   * **Application ID**: The Application ID in Azure
   * **Client secret**: The key value you copied when you created the client secret in Azure